casper-borretzen/casper-borretzen.github.io/_posts/2024-06-04-roguelike-devlog2.md

 I'll setup a most basic *Map* class that contains a grid of nullable bools in a 2D array called `map`.

-Gridpoints with a *null* values is void space, *false* values means a wall is there and gridpoints that are set to *true*  are open traversable spaces.
+Bools with a *null* value are void spaces, *false* values are walls and bools that are set to *true*  are open spaces.

-The *Map* class contains a binary tree that is used to build the map and set the values in the `map` array.
+The `Map.Render()` method simply iterates through the array and prints a character on the screen according to the bool value.

-A binary tree contains nodes, so I'll need to create a node class.
-I'll call this *BspNode*.
+The *Map* class contains a binary space partitioning tree that is used to build the map and set the values in the `map` array.

-I'll also need a class for the tree.
-I'll call this class *BspTree*.
+I'll make a new class for binary space partitioning trees and call it *BspTree*.

 The *BspTree* has an `id` that auto increments upon the creation of new trees, a world position stored as `x` & `y` and dimensions stored as `width` & `height`.
-It also contains a `map` reference to the *Map* object that created it and a reference to the `root` *BspNode* in the tree.
+It also contains a `map` reference to the *Map* object that created it and a reference to the `root` node in the tree.
 Upon creation of the tree a new node is created and set as the `root`.

 The tree class contains methods for traversing and listing the nodes in the tree:
 - `NodeInfo()` Shows info about a given node.